 Why Do I Still Have Fleas

-run a coarse of two to four weeks before all are dead.
-This is because of the hard to kill pupae stage of the life cycle.
+may have to run a coarse of two to four weeks before all are dead.
+This is because of the hard to kill pupae stage of the

-While the flea is in this stage it is protected from insecticides because of the hard water-tight casing shell that it is
+life cycle.
+While the flea is in this stage it is protected from insecticides because of the hard water-tight casing shell

-enclosed in.
-Vacuuming 3 or 4 times a week will help to eliminate the pupae by causing them to hatch out of their cocoon and
+that it is enclosed in.
+Vacuuming 3 or 4 times a week will help to eliminate the pupae by causing them to hatch out of their

-to come in contact with the insecticide you are using.
-The vibrations of a running vacuum cleaner or a person
+cocoon and to come in contact with the insecticide you are using.
+The vibrations of a running vacuum cleaner or

 Spraying Fleas In An Empty House